terranum-ch/ToolMap-user-doc/doc/tutorial/vectorization.rst

 :menuselection:`Right-click on Lines --> Edit layer`

-1. :menuselection:`Edition --> Draw feature (D)`
+1. :menuselection:`Edition --> Draw feature` :kbd:`D`

 Draw your first line until you find an intersection.
-Validate it by clicking on the :guilabel:`Enter` key.
+Validate it by clicking on the :kbd:`Enter` key.
 For the lines starting/ending at the frame don't be afraid to draw them out of it.
 They will be cut on the export anyway.

 .. image:: img/tuto-vectorization-line1.png